 Methods of Learning

 The course sessions are delivered on one day a week, giving you time to work and study in the best way that suits you.
-The course starts in early September.
-You can also study an optional module in Education or Health and Social Care alongside students on the three-year undergraduate degree.
+The course starts in early September, with an induction day at the end of August.
+You can also study an optional module in Health and Social Care alongside students on the three-year undergraduate degree.

 There are no exams for this course, instead you will be assessed on essays, online debate and discussion, individual projects and your dissertation.

 Facilities and Special Features